ingkebil/development/python/count_variants/count_module.md

 ## 3.3 Missing modules

-The modules in standard library follows with the python distribution so there is no need to install those.
+The modules in standard library follow with the python distribution so there is no need to install those.
 As you may have noticed there are some modules used here that are missing in our `requirements.txt` file.
 It can be a bit hard to know what third party modules that will be used when starting a project.
 So lets add `coloredlogs` and `cyvcf2` to `requirements.txt`, when you are done it should look like:

 ```bash
 $ cat requirements.txt